GraphicHealer/Real-Time-Checkers/README.md

 It is Checkers, but you can move in 3D (Multiple Layers)!

 ## Running
-Drop the contents of the `web/` folder into a web server and host them
+Drop the contents of the `web/` folder into a web server and host them, or use GithubPages.

 Put `signaling-server.js` onto a NodeJS server, and change the port to what you need.